sony/vct/README.md

 # Implementation of ``Training Consistency Models with Variational Noise Coupling''
-This repository houses the implementation of our work, *VCT: Training Consistency Models with Variational Noise Coupling*
+This repository houses the implementation of our work, **VCT: Training Consistency Models with Variational Noise Coupling**.
 - arXiv:

 ## Requirements